 Tools and calculators to shape your Ohio 529

 If you’re not sure how much to save for future higher education expenses or just want to crunch some numbers, CollegeAdvantage has the tools and calculators for you.
-The college savings planner can help set your savings goals.
-Answer the risk tolerance questionnaire to determine the asset allocation mix with which you’re comfortable – conservative, moderate, or aggressive.
-If you’ve currently using a bank account, the tax benefit tool will show how the tax-free growth in a 529 plan really adds up.
-The cost of waiting tool illustrates how saving early combined with compound interest grows the 529 account.
+The College Savings Estimator can help set your savings goals.
+If you’ve currently using a bank account to save for a higher education, the Tax Benefit Tool will show how the tax-free growth in a 529 plan really adds up.
+The Cost of Delaying Savings Tool illustrates how saving early combined with compound interest grows the 529 account.

 Ohio’s 529 Plan is the tax-free way to help pay for college nationwide.
 So start saving for your child’s higher education today!
 For someday your child is going to college.
 Someday starts with Ohio’s 529 Plan, CollegeAdvantage.com.